arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |        3       |               |           USB0_D_P           |                                 J1-26                                |     USB D+    |
 |        4       |      GND      |              GND             | J1-22, J1-31, J1-42, J1-47, J1-54, J2-24, J2-33, J2-44, J2-57, J2-70 |               |

-Devices with a USB-A interface, such as storage drives, can be used for logging data or flashing the device with the appropriate source files.
-External devices include Human Machine Interface (HMI) peripherals like keyboards, mice, and hubs.
+Devices with a USB-A interface, such as storage drives, can be used for logging data.
+External devices include peripherals like keyboards, mouses, webcams, and hubs.

 As an example, following command on Portenta X8's shell can be used to test write command with a USB memory drive.